bavla/wNets/Data/README.md

 Data were downloaded as a CSV file from the interactive diagram at the bottom of the page  [Data visualisation on learning mobility projects](https://erasmus-plus.ec.europa.eu/resources-and-tools/factsheets-statistics-evaluations/statistics/data/learning-mobility-projects).

 Nodes are countries.
 The weight of an arc (from, to) counts the number of participants from the country from that visited the country to.
-[ISO 2-character short names](https://raw.githubusercontent.com/bavla/wNets/main/Data/ErasmusFlowsISO.nam) are available.
+[ISO 2-character short names](https://raw.githubusercontent.com/bavla/wNets/main/Data/ErasmusFlowsISO.nam) and a vector of [total population for each country](https://raw.githubusercontent.com/bavla/wNets/refs/heads/main/Data/PopTotal.vec) are available.

 Converted into Pajek format by Vladimir Batagelj (uvFac2Pajek Wed Feb 12 06:19:43 2025)